 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever stepped into a shower only to discover that the water doesn’t drain then you’ll be aware of how frustrating it can be.
-Not only does it slow down your morning routine, it could also make it more difficult to clean up when you’re done.
-Although chemical drain cleaners are sometimes effective, they may also damage your pipes and harm the environment.
-The good news is the fact that you have a lot of natural ways to unblock a shower drain without using harsh chemical solutions.
+If you’ve ever had the misfortune of taking a shower only to find that the water isn’t draining and you’re frustrated, you’ll know how it can be.
+Not only does it slow down your morning routine it could also make it more difficult to clean up after having finished.
+Although chemical drain cleaners can be sometimes effective, they may also damage your pipes and harm the environment.
+The good news lies in the a lot of methods that are natural to unblock a shower drain without resorting to harmful chemicals.

 Key Takeaways

-- To make use of the baking soda method and vinegar: gather items, clean the drain cover and other obstructions, and pour baking soda and vinegar.
-Wait for 30 minutes then flush with boiling water.
+- Use baking soda and vinegar method, gather materials, take off the drain cover and any debris, then pour baking soda and vinegar.
+Wait for 30 minutes and then flush with boiling water.

-- Method for hanging wire: straighten out wire hanger, leaving one end in its original shape Make a hook at the end, then insert it inside the drain to fish hair and other debris out.
+- Wire hanger method use a straight wire hanger while leaving one end in its original form, create a hook at the end, insert it inside the drain, and then use it to pull hair and other debris out.

-- Avoid future blockages by using a hair strainer in your shower, running hot water after every usage and avoiding the practice of pouring grease down your drains.
+- To prevent future blockages, use hair strainers in your shower, running hot water following each usage and avoiding the practice of pouring grease down your drains.

 Step 1: Gather Your Materials